Tachyus/coding-challenge/README.md

 1. Load the [completions](https://github.com/Tachyus/coding-challenge/files/7695818/completions.csv) and the [production](https://github.com/Tachyus/coding-challenge/files/7695821/production.csv) files.

-2. Using the files you will display the information in a grid from the production file.
+2. Using the files you will display the information in two grids one from the production file and one from the completion.

 3. **(Bonus)** In addition to these columns, you could add a Gross column which is oil + water.